Soundararajan0912/automatic-chainsaw/docker-compose/unified-docker-compose/README.md

 **Note:** Always ensure you understand the security implications of the default passwords and change them in production environments and don't mix the UI credentials with its DB credentials.
+For Openmetadata , if default db credentials should be changed, it should be updated in .env and in sql file